Elena Rostropovich: Philanthropy

 In 2007, following the death of her father, Elena became president of the RVF.
-From 1991-to the present, RVF has designed and financed sustainable immunization and other children’s public health programs for over 20 million individuals in many countries, including Russia, Azerbaijan, Armenia, Georgia, Kyrgyzstan, Tajikistan, the West Bank and Gaza.
+Since its founding in 1991, RVF has designed and financed sustainable immunization and other children’s public health programs for over 20 million individuals in many countries, including Russia, Azerbaijan, Armenia, Georgia, Kyrgyzstan, and Tajikistan.

 In 2008, she founded the Rostropovich-Vishnevskaya Association, based in Paris, France, to focus on the social issues of children in need.
-In 2013, the name of the association was changed to the "Association Elena Rostropovich" (AER).
+In 2013, the name of the association was changed to the Association Elena Rostropovich (AER).

 Elena has created various projects for vulnerable children in France and in the Near East, which were then developed together with AER.

-Near East 2008–15: Creation of 23 "Al Sununu" Palestinian Children's choirs, mainly in refugee camps in the West Bank, East Jerusalem, Gaza, Jordan, Syria and Lebanon, composed of more than 800 children.

-On April 23, 2013 "Al Sununu" choirs in Bethlehem, Gaza City, Amman, Damascus and Beirut have performed simultaneously via satellite a live concert of their traditional music.
-The children sang songs from their common heritage as if they were together in one location thanks to the use of satellite technology.
+On April 23, 2013, "Al Sununu" choirs in Bethlehem, Gaza City, Amman, Damascus and Beirut performed simultaneously via satellite a live concert of their traditional music.

 France 2011: Creation of Music Room for hearing-impaired children and adolescents at Institut National des Jeunes Sourds in Paris.
-With the opening of this music room, over 200 deaf students have access to music through vibration, visual and other sensory stimuli that do not depend on the ability to hear sound.
+With the opening of this music room, over 200 deaf students have access to music through vibration, visual, and other sensory stimuli that do not depend on the ability to hear sound.

-Russia 2013-2015: Developing a new pilot program in Russia : creation of children’s choirs in orphanages in the Moscow area with the participation of over 300 children.
+Russia 2013-2015: Developing a new pilot program in Russia : the creation of children’s choirs in orphanages in the Moscow area with the participation of over 300 children.

 Elena Rostropovich is Honorary Chairwoman of the Board of the Rostropovich Cello Foundation in Kronberg (Germany) and President of the Rostropovich Foundation “Support to Lithuanian Children” (Lithuania).

 In 2009, she was named Honorary President of the Rostropovich International Cello Competition in Paris, France.

-In 2013, she became a member of Board of Trustees of Chorale Society created by Russian government.
+In 2013, she became a member of the Board of Trustees of Chorale Society created by the Russian government.